net00-1/SW-DLT/README.md

 **Main post with full description and download link: [RoutineHub](https://routinehub.co/shortcut/7284)**

+## Planned features

+- Implement password & username prompt to be able to download private content with Gallery-dl
+- Add automatic updating of dependencies
+- Migrate shortcut to Jelly

 ## Disclaimers
 - Use this shortcut for downloading media you own easily
 - All software used (Youtube-dl, Gallery-dl, SW-DLT, a-Shell) is open source and free